kentz531/marc/readme.rst

 Python Class
 ============
-This is a Work in Progress, More Contents are coming
+Greetings, This repo aims to give you a solid understanding to python and hopes to give you encourage you in your programming journey.

 Table of Content
 ----------------